kaogilvie/GCal-python-trigger/readme.md

 Uses the requests library on purpose to by-pass the confusing OAuth2 library and even more confusing errors raised when following the OAuth2 library documentation from Google.
 Simpler is more pythonic and other platitudes.

 ##USAGE
+Very functional, very class-less.
+Oh, the places we go...

 Must create "credentials.py" -- a non-git file that contains your credentials for this project from the developers console [here](http://console.developers.google.com).*